bitscurrent/JavaScriptNotes/README.md

 ### Let and Const in Temporial dead zone
 Variables declared with `var`, `let`, and `const` are _hoisted_, meaning their declarations are moved to the top of their containing scope during the compilation phase.
 However, there are important differences in how they are initialized:

-_var_: Variables declared with var are hoisted and initialized with undefined.
-This means you can use the variable before its declaration without causing an error, although it will have the value undefined until the actual declaration is encountered.
+_var_: Variables are initialized with undefined and are stored in the global object (window in the case of browsers), allowing them to be used before their declaration.
+Variables declared with var are hoisted and initialized with undefined.
+This means it can be used before its declaration without causing an error, although it will have the value undefined until the actual declaration is encountered.
   ```javascript
   console.log(a); // undefined
   var a = 10;
   console.log(a); // 10
   ```
-_let and const_: Variables declared with let and const are also hoisted but are not initialized.
+_let and const_: Variables declared with let and const are also hoisted but are not initialized and are stored in a different storage, which is not the global object.
 They are in a "temporal dead zone" (TDZ) from the start of the block until the declaration is encountered.
-If you try to access them before their declaration, it will result in a ReferenceError.
+If we try to access them before their declaration, it will result in a ReferenceError.
   ```javascript
   console.log(b); // ReferenceError: Cannot access 'b' before initialization
   // infact b is in temporial deadzone here(TDZ)